freealise/freealise/ar/README.md

 transcribe storyboard frames for indexing and visually impaired people, publish as newsletter for marketing

-notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) or dot symbols x2 (0-65535, 16 colors)
+notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
 vectorizer: merge with notation for very small pixel initial drawings

 docs: get commentary (preferably written first) out of code